ALL ABOUT VEGETABLES

 Much research lately has focused on the health benefits of cruciferous vegetables.
 All are rich sources of sulfur of a particular kind, along with hundreds of other nutrients and phytochemicals.
 These amazing foods contain substances that can help prevent cancer and many other life-threatening conditions.

-These are excellent vegetables, but they are quite a bit more yin, so I don’t recommend eating as many.
-One serving per day is enough.
 Some people only eat greens, thinking these are the best vegetables.
 Please do not do this.

 Kale can absorb too much thallium, making this vegetable possibly toxic, depending upon where it is grown.
 I would avoid most kale at this time.